The Tragedy of the Korosko

 First edition (publ.
 Smith, Elder & Co.)

 The Tragedy of the Korosko (1898) is a novel by Sir Arthur Conan Doyle.
 It was serialized a year earlier in The Strand magazine between May and December 1897, and was later turned into a 1909 play Fires of Fate.

 Plot summary

 A group of European tourists are enjoying their trip to Egypt in the year 1895.
 They are sailing up the River Nile in "a turtle-bottomed, round-bowed stern-wheeler", the Korosko.
 They intend to travel to Abousir at the southern frontier of Egypt, after which the Dervish country starts.
 They are attacked and abducted by a marauding band of Dervish warriors.
 The novel contains a strong defence of British Imperialism and in particular the Imperial project in North Africa.
-It also reveals the very great suspicion of Islam felt by many Europeans at the time.
+It also reveals the very great suspicion of Islam felt by many Europeans at the time of the Mahdist War.

 Fires of Fate

 Doyle later adapted his novel into a 1909 play Fires of Fate.
 The play was in turn twice adapted into films; a 1923 silent film and a 1932 talkie.